Projects

 A surrealist response to increasing anxieties about emerging technologies, with new realtime machine listening tool PRiSM Musical Audio Gesture Recogniser (AGR).
 In an imagined future, the runaway effects of AI combine with advances in nanotechnology and gene modification to produce a truly different generation of children.
 But whose responsibility is it?
 And what should be done?

-#MusicSaysDataSavesLives brought together 5 composers with health researchers in the North of England, with works about new stroke classification tools for paramedics, data flow for family support workers, ambulatory care experiences, patient data readability across different software, and the hub itself.
+#MusicSaysDataSavesLives brought together 5 composers with health research projects in the North of England.
+The collaborative teams presented works written about a new stroke classification tool for paramedics, data flow for family support workers, ambulatory care experiences, patient data readability across different software, and the hub itself.

 A 3-year collaborative project with Oxford University Professor in Immunology Paul Klenerman, involving a schools project, opera, and public programme.
 Participants and audiences explored the science and history of immunology through creativity, music and play.